-The major ambulatory surgery encounter weight (DISCWT) in the NASS Encounter Table should be used for producing nationwide, encounter-level statistics where the ambulatory surgery encounter is the unit of analysis.
+The in-scope ambulatory surgery encounter weight (DISCWT) in the NASS Encounter Table should be used for producing nationwide, encounter-level statistics where the ambulatory surgery encounter is the unit of analysis.

 Because the NASS is a stratified cluster sample, proper statistical techniques must be used to calculate standard errors and confidence intervals.
 For detailed instructions, refer to the HCUP Methods Series report #2003-02, Calculating Nationwide Inpatient Sample (NIS) Variances for Data Years 2011 and Earlier, on the HCUP-US website (www.hcup-us.ahrq.gov/).
-The NASS used a stratified sampling design similar to the HCUP NIS prior to 2012, so techniques appropriate for the NIS prior to 2012 are also appropriate for the NASS.
+The HCUP NIS prior to 2012 used a stratified sampling design similar to the NASS, so techniques appropriate for the NIS prior to 2012 also are appropriate for the NASS.